The Last Castle

 - Directed By: Rod Lurie

 - Cast: Robert Redford, James Gandolfini, Mark Ruffalo

 |Domestic Box Office: $18,244,060||Overseas Box Office: $9,398,647|

-The Last Castle was financed by DreamWorks for $60 million and the studio hired former film critic Rod Lurie to direct, who had just helmed the low budget The Contender (2000) for the studio.
+The budget for The Last Castle was $60 million and it was financed by DreamWorks.
+The mini-major hired former film critic Rod Lurie to direct, who had just helmed the low budget The Contender (2000) for the studio.
 Robert Redford took the lead with an $11 million salary and he had just directed the expensive flop The Legend of Bagger Vance for DreamWorks in 2000.
 James Gandolfini was signed with a $5 million salary and he also had third billing in the DreamWorks pic The Mexican, which opened in March, 2001 and the next big screen movie he would appear in was the studio’s major clunker Surviving Christmas (2004).